yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/intermediate/04-hol-3-deploy-backend-apps/README.md

 ## 4. Test the Application

+Now that all the required apps are deployed, you should be able to open the home page and access through the app.
+You should be able to browse through the catalog and view the different products.

+You will not be able to submit any orders at this point as SSO is not enabled.
+To

 ## 5. Explore the API using API Portal

 Assign an endpoint to API Portal and open it in a browser: